itismyera/7-Zip-zstd/DOC/readme.txt

   make -j -f makefile.gcc

-Also there are additional "*.mak" files in folder "CPP/7zip/" that can be used to compile 7-Zip binaries with optimized code and optimzing options.
+Also there are additional "*.mak" files in folder "CPP/7zip/" that can be used to compile Zipr binaries with optimized code and optimzing options.

 To compile with GCC without assembler: cd CPP/7zip/Bundles/Alone2